 - The difference between brand equity and brand affinity

-- How to create a brand awareness strategy in 5 steps
+- 7 questions to help you create a killer brand awareness strategy

 Brand awareness is a broad term used to describe how well-known or easily identifiable a brand is.